-How to Create a YouTube Channel: 10 More Amazing Tips
+How to Start a YouTube Channel in 2020: 10 More Amazing Tips

 If you're reading this blog post then it's a pretty good bet that you're ready to make the leap and start the YouTube channel you've been promising yourself to.
 While it's a cliche, there really is never a better time to do so than right now.
 We're making it easy for you with the tips and tricks all the successful YouTubers use.

-Check out our first blog post 'How to Start a YouTube Channel: 10 Brilliant Tips', download our free YouTube tool, and don't forget to subscribe to our YouTube channel so you get all the help you'll need on this exciting journey!
+Check out our 'How to Start a YouTube Channel in 2020: 10 Brilliant Tips', download our free YouTube tool, and don't forget to subscribe to our YouTube channel so you get all the help you'll need on this exciting journey!

-How to Create Your YouTube Channel: 10 Amazing Tips
+How to Start Your YouTube Channel in 2020: 10 Amazing Tips

 Tip #1 Write a full ‘About’ section for your YouTube channel